 Due to community collaborative efforts with partners, a 13-year-old middle school student was identified as a potential trafficking victim through family and gang control.
 Contact and case management have been initiated by the project coordinator.
 This involves tracking, visitation, and service implementation.
 The student was recently released from the Juvenile Detention Center (JDC) and was re-enrolled in a new middle school.
 The project coordinator was able to provide a seamless transition with supports in place within the school.
 The student is also now receiving trauma based in-home services.
 The student’s response to the team involved, which includes the project coordinator, a detective and a counselor, was: “you guys saved my life.”

-RICHMOND JUSTICE INITIATIVES: Prevention Project
+RJI: Prevention Project

 “Once I learned about the issue of teen human trafficking, I wanted to help!
 The things we learned in class through the Prevention Project lets you know how to protect yourself and others and also how to make a difference!” ~Prevention Project Student, Henrico, Va